Ethics Complaints and Arbitration

 Many difficulties between real estate professionals (whether REALTORS® or not) result from misunderstanding, miscommunication, or lack of adequate communication.
 If you have a problem with a real estate professional, you may want to speak with them or with a principal broker in the firm.
 Open, constructive discussion often resolves questions or differences, eliminating the need for further action.

-The Ombudsman Program is intended to provide an alternative dispute resolution service for members of the public or other Realtors® with complaints against members of the Association.
+The Ombudsman Program is intended to provide an alternative dispute resolution service for members of the public or other REALTORS® with complaints against members of the Association.
 An ombudsman can respond to general questions regarding real estate practices, transaction details, ethical practices and enforcement issues.
-Click here to learn more about the Ombudsman Program.

 DAAR Citation System